Psychiatric disorders of childbirth: Parturient rage

 During the final painful contractions which lead to the expulsion of the infant, some women have become extremely angry.
 Before the introduction of effective pain relief (1847), obstetricians were familiar with this, and referred to it under names like parturient rage, furor uterinus, Wut der Gebärenden and colère d'accouchées.
 Some mothers lost control and attacked their husbands, obstetricians, midwives or other attendants.
 At one time it was common, and clearly described.
 It still occurs occasionally under modern obstetric conditions.
 The infant is at risk, because angry mothers have reached down to haul the baby out, or made a dangerous assault on the new-born; for example, a 40-year-old mother, at the end of her 1st pregnancy, kicked away the midwife, tore out the infant, and killed it by striking its head against the bedpost.
 In most neonaticides, the infant is killed by suffocation, drowning or exposure.
 But in a minority there is extraordinary brutality – the head smashed with multiple fractures or splintering of bone, the head cut or torn off, the infant stabbed many times, or a combination of these.
 The pathology bears witness to the mother's mental state.
-Nowadays, this phenomenon would not be regarded as a mental illness, and the only diagnosis could be 'unspecified disorder of adult personality and behaviour.
+Nowadays, this phenomenon would not be regarded as a mental illness, and the only diagnosis could be 'unspecified disorder of adult personality and behavior.
 But this has not always been so.
 In France, Esquirol mentioned a mother who stabbed her infant 26 times with a pair of scissors; she was acquitted because the judges considered that she was suffering from mental derangement.
 There is an insoluble judicial problem, because violence is sometimes a feature of delirium; in a clandestine birth, it is impossible to know whether consciousness was clouded or not.

 Pathological mental states immediately after the birth

-Immediately after the birth, an exhausted mother, fainting or in shock, may not be able to care for the new-born, who often needs resuscitation, and can suffocate in mucus or blood.
+Immediately after giving birth, an exhausted mother, fainting or in shock, may not be able to care for the new-born, who often needs resuscitation, and can suffocate in mucus or blood.
 Exhaustion alone, without syncope or delirium, can prevent a mother from helping a dying infant; in clandestine labors, it can be fatal to the new-born, without mens rea.

 Brief states of delirium have been described with onset after the birth, less common but similar to those that occur during parturition.
 There are about 20 in the literature.
 Several of them have been accompanied by violence, and, after recovery a few hours later, followed by amnesia.
 Occasionally mothers have had recurrent episodes.

 Postpartum stupor has been described, beginning immediately or very shortly after the birth.
 The mother remains speechless, immobile and unresponsive to any stimuli for hours or even a day or more.
 These stupors differ in duration and clinical features from postpartum bipolar disorder.
 They have been phasic, with recovery and relapse.
 Their causes are unknown.